lumeland/lume.land/docs/core/concepts.md

 Are files intended to generate HTML pages.
 Let's take `my-page.md` as an
 example:

-- Load the content of the file.
+1. Load the content of the file.
-- Replace the extension `.md` with `.html`.
-If `prettyUrls` is enabled, append `/index` to the file name.
-- (Pre)process the page, render the markdown and apply the layout (if defined).
+2. Change the output file from `/my-page.md` to `/my-page/index.html`.
+3. Run preprocessors
+4. Render the page content and layouts
+5. Run processors
-- Save the output file as `/my-page/index.html`.
+6. Save the output file as `/my-page/index.html`.

 By default Lume interprets the following formats as regular page files, so they are loaded, processed and exported to `dest` folder: `.md`, `.njk`,